What is cGMP in the pharma industry? 7 experts explain

 Current good manufacturing practices are defined by the FDA as systems to assure proper design, monitoring, and control over manufacturing processes and facilities in pharma and other FDA-regulated industries.
 These systems are designed to help organizations assure drug products are the correct identity, strength, purity, and quality.

 cGMP systems include a series of controls for quality focused operations, including:

-If cGMP are followed, organizations can avoid many of the most common causes of quality failure which threaten patient safety, such as drug contamination, deviations, or mix-ups.
-The FDA is very clear that cGMP is designed for flexibility to provide a universal framework for the entire pharmaceutical industry.
+If current good manufacturing practice is followed, organizations can avoid many of the most common causes of quality failure which threaten patient safety, such as drug contamination, deviations, or mix-ups.
+The FDA is very clear that current good manufacturing practices are designed for flexibility to provide a universal framework for the entire pharmaceutical industry.
 Also, the guidelines aren't a checklist; they're a set of "minimum requirements" for total quality management.

 The latest cGMP was published in 2016, the Q7 Good Manufacturing Practice Guidance for Active Pharmaceutical Ingredients.
 This 58-page document provided some excellent updates to prior cGMP for the industry, but it also sparked more questions than it answered in the eyes of many pharmaceutical organizations.
 The FDA followed up with a Q&A in 2018 to clarify some of the most common questions about the latest guidance.
 Some of these questions are addressed here, with insights from pharma industry subject matter experts.